bamf2048/pi_retrogaming/README.md

 ## Distros

 There is Retropie and there's Lakka.
 I personally like Lakka for the fast bootup, consistent UI (Playstation Ribbon) and ease of use.
-Retropie, however, is much more popular maybe due to it being older and support much more consoles and even older computers.
+Retropie, however, is much more popular.
+Maybe it's due to it being older and supporting much more consoles and even older computers.